 Sanction means any educational or disciplinary measure provided to encourage self-reflection regarding the Respondent's policy violation, to stop further inappropriate behavior, and/or to deter any subsequent violations.
-Sanctions shall should be appropriately connected to the violation.
+Sanctions shall be appropriately connected to the violation.

-o.dd.
-Q. Sexual Assault
+cc.
+Sexual Assault

 - 1. Sexual Assault means an offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI's Uniform Crime Reporting system.
-A sex offense is any act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent. - (a) Rape is defined as the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - (b) Fondling is defined as the touching of the private parts of another person for the purposes of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of age or because of temporary or permanent mental incapacity. - (c) Incest is defined as sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - (d) Statutory Rape is defined sexual intercourse with a person who is under the statutory age of consent. - 2.
-Sexual Assaultassault also includes all sex offenses as stated in Kentucky Revised Statutes 510.010 through 510.140.
+A sex offense is any act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent. - (a) Rape is defined as the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - (b) Fondling is defined as the touching of the private parts of another person for the purposes of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of age or because of temporary or permanent mental incapacity. - (c) Statutory Rape is defined sexual intercourse with a person who is under the statutory age of consent. - 2.
+Sexual Assault also includes all sex offenses as stated in Kentucky Revised Statutes 510.010 through 510.140.

-p.ee.
-R. Sexual Exploitation
+dd.
+Sexual Exploitation